ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 b) If you took and plotted multiple points:
 -->
-a) For each data point, roughly how much did the current change from that of the previous point, compared to the results in Exercise 2? **Note:** Your answer to this does not need to be precise.

-b) What is the resistance you calculate from the slope of your plot?
+a.
+What is the resistance you calculate from the slope of your plot?

-c) What does your answer to a) or b) indicate about the total resistance of a parallel circuit with two resistors, compared to the resistance of the circuit with a single resistor in Exercise 2?
+b.
+What does your answer indicate about the total resistance of a parallel circuit with two resistors, compared to the resistance of the circuit with a single resistor?
 :::

 4. Now Examine the circuit shown in Figure 4.
 Three resistors of resistance **R** $=2,200\ \Omega$, connected in parallel, are connected in series with the ammeter and the 0–20 volt power supply.
 The voltmeter is connected across the resistors to measure the voltage drop.
 The ammeter is in series with the circuit and measures total current in the circuit.
 There are now three paths for the current to take.